KinexDev/Luna/README.md

 # LuauBridge
-LuauBridge is a bridge between c/cpp libs and luau.
+LuauBridge is a bridge between native libs and luau.